-- ▶ In France, legislation authorizes trade unions to represent claimants so long as the migrant worker has not declared being opposed to such representation (ILO2016a, para 491). - ▶ Migrant Resource Centers across the Asian region have been instrumental in assisting migrant workers to navigate through the complex judicial proceedings and processes and to obtain remuneration for past employment, especially when they return home.
-MRCs have the responsibility to support all migrant workers, including those in an irregular situation, and are managed in partnership with government institutions, trade unions and civil society organisations (see migrant workers resource centers mapping (1 Feb 2021); (ILO 2017g). - ▶ In most EU Member States, third parties with legitimate interest such as trade unions, or organizations of migrant workers, may act on behalf or in support of migrant workers in an irregular situation (EU-EMN, 2017, sec 6.7 and note 162).
+- ▶ In France, in a deliberate effort to enhance access to justice, the Labour Code was amended to provide that unions can seek legal redress on behalf of a migrant worker in an irregular situation without the need for a mandate, so long as there is no declaration of opposition (ILO 2016a, para.
+491). - ▶ Migrant Resource Centers across the Asian region have been instrumental in assisting migrant workers to navigate through the complex judicial proceedings and processes and to obtain remuneration for past employment, especially when they return home.
+MRCs have the responsibility to support all migrant workers, including those in an irregular situation, and are managed in partnership with government institutions, trade unions and civil society organisations (see Box 8; ILO 2017e). - ▶ In most EU Member States, third parties with legitimate interest such as trade unions, or organizations of migrant workers, may act on behalf or in support of migrant workers in an irregular situation (EU-EMN, 2017, sec 6.7 and note 162).